 - BURA: Link to <Browse by Communities & Collections>, and then select the theses for the appropriate school

-It occasionally happens that a Brunel University management thesis cannot be found on the library catalogue.
-The usual explanation for this is that the thesis was written by a Henley Management College student, and sent to the British Library at a time when Brunel University accredited Henley Management College degrees.
+It occasionally happens that a Brunel University London management thesis cannot be found on the library catalogue.
+The usual explanation for this is that the thesis was written by a Henley Management College student, and sent to the British Library at a time when Brunel University London accredited Henley Management College degrees.
 The College is now known as Henley Business School and is part of Reading University.
-If you want one of these theses, please apply directly to Henley Business School via firstname.lastname@example.org.
+If you want one of these theses, please apply directly to Henley Business School via email@example.com.

 The Library does not hold either Masters or final year undergraduate dissertations.
 If you are interested in such dissertations, please contact your School Administrator, as your school may keep examples from previous years.

 EThOS (Electronic Theses Online System) offers access to an increasing number of full text UK theses.
 You can limit your search to those available for immediate download by checking a box.
 If you want to download a thesis, you will need to register, but you can search the database without registering.

 If the full text of the UK thesis that you want is not immediately available on EThOS, you can order it via the EThOS system.
 The paper thesis may be digitised and made freely accessible to you and other researchers (but this is likely to take at least 30 days).
 However, not all British universities participate in EThOS, so in some cases you may be asked to pay a fee for the thesis’ digitisation.
 Please note that the records held on EThOS are not comprehensive.
 If you find a thesis that is not included in the database, follow the link directly below the Search box and submit your request to EThOS.

-Many universities around the world make their full text theses freely available on the web.
+Many universities around the world make their full text electronic theses and dissertations (ETD) freely available on the web.
+We recommend that you search the relevant institutional ETD repository first.